rvertulo/PyGARV/README.md

 You can contact me on rvertulo@gmail.com

 # How to use
-The easiest way to use this module is putting the PyGARV folder into your project folder and creat a new subclass of the PyGARV class.
-The file ExamplePyGARV.py shown a simple Genetic Algorithm to maximize a function subject to some restrictions.
+The easiest way to use this module is putting the PyGARV folder into your project folder and create a new subclass of the PyGARV class.
+The file ExamplePyGARV.py shows a simple Genetic Algorithm to maximize a function subject to some restrictions.
 You can use this file as a start point to create your own Genetic Algorithm.